OswaldFoundation/changelog/README.md

 The format is based on [Keep a Changelog](http://keepachangelog.com/en/1.0.0/) and this project adheres to [Semantic Versioning](http://semver.org/spec/v2.0.0.html).

+## 3.7.2 - 2018-12-01
+### Changed
+- Migrate database from InfluxDB to ElasticSearch
+- Change infinite limit to 24-hour to geolocation caching
+- Update tracking endpoint to `agastya-secure-tracker`

 ## 3.7.1 - 2018-11-26
 ### Changed
 - Update "Do not track" link to new usage guidelines